-76. Which group of lipids will contain hydrophilic heads that face outwards and hydrophobic tails that face inwards that will form a barrier?
+- 76. Which group of lipids will contain a barrier formed by hydrophilic heads that face outwards and hydrophobic tails that face inwards?

-A. phospholipids
+- A. phospholipids

 - B. steroids

 - C. triglycerides

 - D. saturated acids

 - E. trans-fatty acids

 Phospholipids have hydrophilic heads and hydrophobic tails that will form a barrier.
 Steroids have a backbone of four fused carbon rings.
 Triglycerides is formed from three fatty acids and a glycerol.
 Saturated acids and trans-fatty acids are both made from hydrocarbon chains with an acidic group on the end.